-Investigate applying an Environmental Audit Overlay (EAO) and Buffer Area Overlay (BAO) to the Former Clunes Landfill (subject to Environmental Assessments).

-- Apply a Neighbourhood Character Overlay (NCO) to properties on Service Street, Clunes: 79, 65, 61, 62, 58, 56, 54, 50, 46, 44, 37, 30, 32, 34, 21, 25, and 23; and to properties on Bath Street: 4 and 8. - Apply a Design and Development Overlay (DDO) to the VicTrack land on the north side of Thornton Street, Clunes.
+- Investigate applying an Environmental Audit Overlay (EAO) and Buffer Area Overlay (BAO) to the Former Clunes Landfill (subject to Environmental Assessments). - Apply a Neighbourhood Character Overlay (NCO) to properties on Service Street, Clunes: 79, 65, 61, 62, 58, 56, 54, 50, 46, 44, 37, 30, 32, 34, 21, 25, and 23; and to properties on Bath Street: 4 and 8. - Apply a Design and Development Overlay (DDO) to the VicTrack land on the north side of Thornton Street, Clunes. - Apply the Environmental Significance Overlay (ESO) to high biodiversity values. - Apply the Development Plan Overlay (DPO) to new industrial precinct in south Clunes.

-10.2.
-Non-statutory implementation
+10.2 Non-statutory implementation

-The Structure Plan identifies a wide range of nonstatutory implementation actions necessary to deliver the vision for the town.
+The Structure Plan identifies a wide range of non-statutory implementation actions necessary to deliver the vision for the town.
 A key action will be to implement a series of public realm improvements to enhance the image and place qualities of the town.
 These will support retail and commercial activities, tourism and enhancement of the liveability of the town with Council having a key role.